bf777/DeepCut2RealTime/README.md

  - `save_path` is the path to an output folder
  - `animal_name` is the name of the current animal that you are analyzing (if left blank, the animal name will be `'default_animal'`)
- - `camtype` is the type of camera you are using (`'cv2'` for standard, openCV-compatible webcam, `'sentech'` for Sentech USB3 camera as used in our paper.
+ - `camtype` is the type of camera you are using (`'cv2'` for standard, openCV-compatible webcam, `'sentech'` for Sentech USB3 camera as used in our paper).

 Shortcut (using default options as listed above):
 ```python